Dara Sakor: Ownership

 Union Development Group (UDG) is the principal developer of Dara Sakor.
 UDG is a subsidiary of Tianjin Youlian Development Group Company, a major property developer founded by Li Zhiqiang.
 A major development partner is Zhengheng Group, owned by Deng Pibing.
 The project's financing sources remain unclear.
-The American government describes UDG as a Chinese state-owned firm, although the company itself has denied such allegations.
+While the American government describes UDG as a Chinese state-owned firm, although the company itself has denied these allegations.

 Controversies

 Land seizures

 Over 1,000 families were impacted by the project, with entire villages evicted and resettled without appropriate compensation.
 UDG seized and demolished local land with assistance from private security and the Royal Cambodian Armed Forces under the leadership of senior general Kun Kim.
 Forests from Botum Sakor National Park were cleared, despite existing Cambodian law that only enables protected areas to be transferred by royal decree.
 In March 2018, the Cambodian government directed its Ministry of Environment to return some land to villagers.
 In October 2021, hundreds of local families impacted by the land dispute refused the proposed lottery-based compensation from the developer for being inadequate.